zkh224/Zahra-Khan-archives/content/posts/Learning_Journal.md

 **I can identify and employ technologies related to content management.**

 I have a basic understanding about Hugo content mangement system after completing assignments.
+I learn that Netlify and GitHub are seperate from Hugo but are interconnected since they are in the same content mangement system.

 **I can find and use resources for self-directed learning.**